 As an island state in the middle of the Pacific Ocean with no close neighboring states to rely on, being prepared is crucial.
-At the Hawaiian Electric Companies, our storm recovery planning goes on year-round, not just during hurricane season.
-Our companies work closely with government agencies in developing disaster plans and rehearsing responses.
+At Hawaiian Electric, our storm recovery planning goes on year-round, not just during hurricane season.
+Our company works closely with government agencies in developing disaster plans and rehearsing responses.
 More than 200 of our employees received FEMA training certification in 2017 and participated in a two-day emergency drill that simulated a direct hit from a hurricane.

 We also have strong relationships with other local utilities, companies and contractors, which is critical to speeding recovery.
 Furthermore, we have strong mutual assistance pacts with mainland utilities; crews and equipment can be brought to Hawaii within days if necessary.